 As always, you’ll receive a welcome pack confirming all the details, including any adviser charges.
 It’s important you read this.

 If you have questions about the contents of the welcome pack, please contact your financial adviser.

 - Take one off cash lump sums

 - Cash in your whole pension pot

 - Change the funds you have invested in

 - Change your personal details

-Here's some questions that we get asked by customers who have a Retirement Account.
-If you still have a question that’s not covered or need to make changes, please contact us via the contact options below.
+Here's some questions that we get asked by customer who have invested in a Prudential Retirement Account.
+If you still have a question that's not covered or need to make changes, please contact us using the contact options below.